TryoSag/chronicle-next/rdocs.md

 - X component to notify the user (add toastify for feedback)
 - X make more stronger the regex (add new email regex)
 - X separate constant out of the components (add constants folder)
+- Delete userTag and add in new tag all data default?
+  Modify the tag creator to creator and editor form Make a modal input to add category data every time you need to add a new category on tags creator?

 # Path